 Lately we’ve been receiving a lot of questions about how we take photos and achieve a specific ‘look’.
 It’s taken time to develop our own unique aesthetic and it’s still constantly evolving.
 Also, it’s a joint effort!
 Jacob takes the majority of our photos and has a wealth of technical knowledge that I don’t.
-On the other hand, I edit all of our photos, which is also what contributes to them having a similar look and color scheme.
+On the other hand, I edit all of our photos using my photography presets, which is also what contributes to them having a similar look and color scheme.

 How We Shoot (Jacob)

 Regardless of which camera we are using (Sony or Canon) we use the same settings.
 We always shoot RAW photos rather than JPEG.
 This is because RAW format retains far more information and gives you a lot more control when editing.
 It can be tempting to shoot JPEG to save on storage space, but don’t do it!

 I always prefer to shoot in manual mode because it gives me the most control over the image.
 If you’re just starting out with photography, I recommend learning to shoot in manual mode first.
 This means you will have to set shutter speed, ISO and aperture for your image.
 Understanding how you can use the aperture and shutter speed to give your images a different feel is really important and it will make you a better photographer.
 It can take some time to become efficient in manual shooting mode, but it is well worth it.

 When shooting on a bright day, I keep the ISO low (between 100-400 ISO) to minimize any noise.
 I always keep the shutter speed fairly fast (1/250 second or higher).
 Setting the shutter speed this way minimizes motion blur and makes sure that any movement in the shot is still sharp (like if Selena does a hair flip!).
 Depending on the subject I’ll either want a shallower or deeper depth of field.